POSTED BY April 23, 2012 COMMENTS (175)ON

 2. Forgetting about old joint holders

-A lot of people have joint accounts with their father, mother, brother etc etc years back, but now they want to pass on their wealth to their children/wife on their death, so they put their names in Nominee and also write a WILL (for full proof documentation), but once they die, the nomination and WILL be of no use, because the bank account is not dormant, it’s still alive with a legitimate owner and that will be the person who was the joint owner.
-You might have opened that bank account long back before marriage with your brother or father as joint holder and now forgot about this, but they are next legitimate owner of the bank account (or anything else).
-Note that nominations are useful to pass on the control only when no one is to claim it and WILL are to transfer the rights to someone after the owner is dead, but incase a joint account is there, the control can be passed only on the death of both the holders , not just the primary or secondary holder.
+A lot of people have joint accounts with their father, mother, brother etc years back, but now they want to pass on their wealth to their children/wife on their death, so they put their names in the nominee and also write a WILL (for full proof documentation), but once they die, the nomination and WILL be of no use, because there is still a joint account holder and their share cant be touched.
+So better change the joint account holder if you wish to pass on that part to someone else in the family.

 3. Not changing Old nominations and WILL

-A lot of people do not change the nominations of their bank accounts, mutual funds, life insurance policies due to lazyness, someone else is on the nominee list, but they want to transfer the asset to some one else.
+A lot of people do not change the nominations of their bank accounts, mutual funds, or life insurance policies due to laziness, someone else is on the nominee list, but they want to transfer the asset to someone else.
 A lot of people think that making a WILL is the final solution, but in real life, there can be complications.
-What if nominee and the person mentioned in a WILL are different ?
-The nominee can take out the cash from bank or do some transaction ?
-Then the legal owner will have to run from pillers to post to claim that money back and do all the legal work .
-See this classic issue on forgetting about the WILL
+What if the nominee and the person mentioned in a WILL are different?
+The nominee can take out cash from the bank or do some transactions.
+Then the legal owner will have to run from pillar to post to claim that money back and do all the legal work.
+See this classic issue of forgetting about the WILL

 Hi , I am facing a big issue ..
 My husband had written a WILL long back stating that all the wealth should go to his brother after his death, but this happened years back, when we were having a lot of issues in marriage and fights, but after that everything was fine and things were on track.
 But seems like my husband never wrote another WILL after that and didnt change the WILL.
 He died recently in an accident and now his brother has claimed all our property and bank balance because of that WILL .
 What can I do ?

-Truely speaking , This lady cant do anything … her husband was ignorant about these things and now she will pay for his mistakes !
+Truly speaking, This lady can’t do anything … her husband was ignorant about these things and now she will pay for his mistakes!

-Joint Accounts, Nomination and Wills are all ways to pass on your wealth to someone else once you die, so it is very important that you structure these in the best possible manner.
+Joint Accounts, Nominations and Wills are all ways to pass on your wealth to someone else once you die, so it is very important that you structure these in the best possible manner.
 Have consistency in all these 3 things.
-If you pass on your money to a person better open account or buy the asset along as joint owner, make sure you put his name as nominee and also make sure that the WILL is written with clear directions.
+If you pass on your money to a person better open an account or buy the asset along as a joint owner, make sure you put his name as the nominee and also make sure that the WILL is written with clear directions.